 Bobwhite quail must have a year-round adequate supply of food and reasonable protection from hazards.
 This includes protection from predators while feeding, resting, loafing, roosting, traveling, and nesting, as well as protection from inclement weather conditions.
 Both food and cover supply must be stable or continuously renewed during the entire year.
-It is not enough that food and cover be adequate for 11 months if either is lacking during a single month.
+It is not enough that food and cover be adequate for 11 months, if either is lacking during a single month.

 Food and cover must occur in a well-arranged pattern if they are to comprise quail habitat.
-The distance between a source of ample food and adequate cover must not be greater than what a quail can negotiate with safety.
+The distance between a source of ample food and adequate cover must not be greater than bobwhites can negotiate with safety.
 As a rule of thumb, bobwhites venture no further than 200 yards from patches of cover.
 Ideally, escape cover should be linked to food supplies with more or less continuous screening cover.
+The screening cover must not be dense enough to prove an obstacle to the quail's short-legged gait.
 Overgrazed pastures do not provide adequate screening cover.
-However, the screening cover must not be dense enough to create an obstacle to the quail's short-legged gait.
-Dense stands of thick grass (tame pasture monocultures) cannot be easily negotiated.
+Conversely, dense stands of thick grass (tame pasture monocultures) cannot be easily negotiated.
 Without a suitable space relationship, a range will not be habitable for quail regardless of the quality or amount of food and cover present.
-In fact, ideal quail habitat consists of 30 - 60 percent bare ground interspersed with cover, forbs, and seed producing plants.
-This permits ease of movement and location of seeds and insects, especially for newly hatched quail.